-Split shotting is a fairly shallow water finesse technique that works best in depths under 20 feet.
-It can be worked deeper but the sensitivity decreases as the depth increases.
-For anglers who aren't confident in their worm fishing abilities, the split shot rig is actually nothing like traditional worm fishing.
+Split shotting is a finesse technique that works best in depths under 20 feet.
+It can be worked deeper, but the sensitivity decreases as the depth increases.
+The split shot rig is nothing like traditional worm fishing for anglers who aren't confident in their worm fishing abilities.

 Not Just Another Carolina Rig

-Split shotting is deadly when fishing used water.
-If I'm fishing behind another boat, chances are that I am throwing a split shot rig to the water that has already been covered by that boat.
+Split shotting is deadly when fishing uses water.
+If I'm fishing behind another boat, the chances are that I am throwing a split shot rig to the water that has already been covered by that boat.
 The split shot method excels in heavily fished waters.
 That is the beauty of this method.

 Anytime is split shot time

 An angler should recognize the best times to use this method.
-I use it as a fish finding tool on unfamiliar waters.
-If you put an easy meal in front of any bass, it is going to tell you something every time.
-Obviously, if you are simply patterning fish incorrectly, the rig may not be of use to you.
+I use it as a fish-finding tool on unfamiliar waters.
+If you put an easy meal in front of any bass, it will tell you something every time.
+If you are patterning fish incorrectly, the rig may not be helpful to you.
 If you use it where they live, it will draw a reaction and usually quickly at that.
-I initially target, sloping primary and secondary points with the rig.
-From there, I move to small shallow humps, sand bars and depressions, flats and sandy bottom areas.
+I initially target sloping primary and secondary points with the rig.
+I move to small shallow humps, sand bars and depressions, flats, and sandy bottom areas.

 One of the best places to utilize the split shot rig is on bare or nothing banks.
 These areas visually don't look as sweet as a submerged log jam or weed bed.
 For this reason, they are often overlooked and passed by most target fishing anglers.
 The truth is that bass will be in these areas, and often it is because the bottom offers something that the target angler doesn't even know is there.